-Center loaded platforms are preferred for each because they provide an easier passenger experience, provide operational simplicity, and reduce the amount of vertical circulation required.
-With this platform type, trains going in either direction arrive at the same platform on either side, minimizing the transfer path between trains going
+Center loaded platforms are preferred where feasible because they provide an easier passenger experience, provide operational simplicity, and reduce the amount of vertical circulation required.
+With this platform type, trains going in either direction arrive at the same platform on either side, minimizing the transfer path between trains going in opposite directions.
+With a center platform, passengers can arrive at the platform and then choose a direction of travel, simplifying the decision-making process for first time and occasional riders.